lucasrcezimbra/ninja-api-key/README.md

 API Key authentication for [Django Ninja](https://django-ninja.dev/).

+This is a fork from [django-ninja-apikey](https://github.com/mawassk/django-ninja-apikey).

 Key Features:
-- Easy integration in your projects
+- Easy integration into your projects
-- Well integrated in the admin interface
+- Well integrated with the Admin interface
 - Secure API keys due to hashing
 - Works with the standard user model